Teacher Pay Scales 2026 (UK 2025/26)

 Passing the Threshold (M6 to UPS1)

 Reaching the top of the Main Scale (M6) is a significant milestone.
-To access the higher salaries of the Upper Pay Scale (UPS), you must apply to pass the "Threshold".
-This involves providing evidence that:
+To access the higher salaries of the Upper Pay Scale (UPS), a teacher must meet the "Threshold" criteria — demonstrating that:

-- You are highly competent in all elements of the relevant standards.
+- They are highly competent in all elements of the relevant Teachers' Standards.

-- Your achievements and contribution to the educational setting are substantial and sustained.
+- Their achievements and contribution to the educational setting are substantial and sustained.

 Regional Differences